New trailer for The Punisher season 2 spills some serious blood

-In a new trailer for season 2 of Netflix's The Punisher, out Thursday, Castle (played by Jon Bernthal) makes that very clear as smashes heads into sinks, guns into faces and bodies into the floor.
+In a new trailer for season 2 of Netflix show The Punisher, out Thursday, Castle (played by Jon Bernthal) makes that very clear as smashes heads into sinks, guns into faces and bodies into the floor.

 Villain Jigsaw doesn't seem to be in a good mood.